 Those sluggish times are gone.
 These days, finding an image involves inputting information into a search engine, locating an image, and right-clicking on your mouse to download it.

 Not so fast.
 This method could put you in violation of copyright laws.
 Those caught with copyright infringement could end up paying fines, in prison or both.
-This is the case even if you inadvertently repost, publish or share an image with others.
+This is the case even if you inadvertently repost, publish, resize, or share an image with others.

 Understanding image copyrights